-Item Rubric Score Points Score Point Descriptors 2 points The student successfully depicts a mask including facial features that represents a culture or an historical event.
-1 point The student depicts a mask including facial features but does not represent a culture or an historical event.
-OR The student depicts a culture or an historical event with no facial features present.
-0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.
+Item Rubric Score Points Score Point Descriptors 2 points The student sketches or describes an idea for a photograph inspired by the quote, and justifies the idea.
+1 point The student sketches or describes an idea for a photograph, but cannot justify the idea.
+0 points The student is unable to perform the task, does not understand how - to complete the task, or unsuccessfully completes the task.